TrustedFirmwareWebsite/website/src/content/meetings/tf-a-technical-forum.md

 This is an open forum conference call for anyone to participate and it is not restricted to TF members.
 It will operate under the guidance of the TF TSC.
 Invites and other traffic are via the TF-A mailing list.
 Attendees are welcome to propose agenda items.

 To receive an invite, please join the TF-A mailing list.
-[Subscribe to the TF-A list](https://lists.trustedfirmware.org/mailman3/lists/tf-a.lists.trustedfirmware.org/) , or see the calendar links at the bottom of the page.
+[Subscribe to the TF-A list](https://lists.trustedfirmware.org/mailman3/lists/tf-a.lists.trustedfirmware.org/).

 ### Recording and slides of previous meetings will appear here